hopin-team/module-federation-workshop/README.md

 ## 🥑 Before exercise 2

-A) Go to the root directory of the project and:
+A) Go to (everyone) the root directory of the project and:

 - Stop Webpack
 - Run `git checkout exercise-2`